Major Afghan-Nigerian heroin cartel busted

 New Delhi, Sep 14: The Narcotics Control Bureau (NCB) claimed to have busted an Afghan-Nigerian heroin cartel with the arrest of six foreigners in Delhi and seized narcotics worth Rs 30 crore.

-A senior official said four Afghan and two Nigerian nationals have been arrested over the past few days by the Narcotics Control Bureau.
+A senior official said four Afghan and two Nigerian nationals have been arrested over the past few days by the NCB.

 Under a latest drive against international drug cartels, the first to be arrested by NCB was an Afghan who arrived at the Indira Gandhi International Airport in Delhi from Kandahar.